DeepLabCut/DeepLabCut-Workshop-Materials/README.md

+In 2020 we will host 2 workshops and 2 hackathons, one at Harvard and one at EPFL each.
+See [here for details.](http://www.mousemotorlab.org/workshops).
+We will also be present at various other summer schools (TBA).

+The workshop materials will soon be updated to the 2020 materials, so stay tuned!

 # DeepLabCut Workshop Materials

 Notice that details on installation, usage and examples can be found on the standard repository: https://github.com/AlexEMG/DeepLabCut